demizer/go-rst/doc/implementation.rst

 Creating the test files
 ~~~~~~~~~~~~~~~~~~~~~~~

 Next, create the test files that will contain the reStructuredText source for this test.
+These files will be used to generate
+the Go testing code.

-Navigate to the `testdata` directory, notice the `11-test-list-option` already exists.
+Navigate to the `testdata` directory, notice the `10-test-list-option` already exists.
 Now take a look at the spec, notice
 there are at least four syntaxes option lists can use:

   There are several types of options recognized by reStructuredText: